endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

     --field=" Mousepad!accessories-text-editor!Mousepad text editor":fbtn                "mousepad"
     --field=" Firefox!firefox!Firefox web browser":fbtn                                  "firefox"
 )

+# If you want to have your own commands tab initially activated instead of the default tab,
+# set variable 'activate_own_commands_tab' to 'yes':

+local activate_own_commands_tab=yes    # "yes" or "no"
 </pre>
 Feel free to copy this example and modify it to match your needs.<br>
 If you have any questions about the syntax, please go to https://forum.endeavouros.com.